Thomas Kittera: Career

-Kittera was elected as an Adams candidate to the Nineteenth Congress to fill the vacancy caused by the resignation of Joseph Hemphill.
-At the same election he was an unsuccessful candidate for election to the Twentieth Congress.
-He died in Philadelphia in 1839.
+Kittera was elected as an National Republican Party candidate to the Nineteenth Congress to fill the vacancy caused by the resignation of Joseph Hemphill.
+He was an unsuccessful candidate for election to the Twentieth Congress.

+Kittera was a senior member of the Masonic Order and served as Right Worshipful Grand Master of the Grand Lodge of Pennsylvania from 1826 to 1828.

+He died in Philadelphia on June 16, 1839.
 He was interred in St. Paul’s Protestant Episcopal Church Cemetery and reinterred to Mount Moriah Cemetery in 1870.

+Legacy

-He is the father-in-law of Philadelphia mayor, Robert Taylor Conrad.
+A portrait of Kittera painted by Thomas Sully, is displayed at the Masonic Temple in Philadelphia.
+Thomas is the father-in-law of Philadelphia mayor, Robert Taylor Conrad.